stoycheva20/MAG-Service-Automation/README.md

 - **Threading** – Kept the interface responsive while voicemail audio played and background hotkeys remained active

 ## Purpose
 While working one summer as a Service BDC Representative at Midwestern Automotive Group I completed approximately 200 outbound service reminder calls per day, many of which went to voicemail.
-To reduce repetitive work, I deicded I would teach myself Python and developed this automation tool after work.
+To reduce repetitive work, I decided I would teach myself Python and developed this automation tool after work.
 This repository uses fictional customer data and omits any proprietary company information.

 This repository uses fictional customer data but preserves the same spreadsheet structure and workflow as the original project.